Flumetasone and clioquinol ear drops are used to treat ear inflammation.

 |Available as||Ear drops|

-Ear drops containing flumetasone and clioquinol are used to treat ear inflammation, especially if it is thought an infection is causing the swelling.
+Ear drops containing flumetasone and clioquinol are used to treat inflammation of the outer ear, especially if it is thought an infection is causing the swelling.
 This happens in ear conditions such as otitis externa.
 Flumetasone reduces the inflammation, and clioquinol treats the infection.

 Before using the ear drops

-Some medicines are not suitable for people with certain conditions, and sometimes a medicine may only be used if extra care is taken.
-For these reasons, before you (or your child) start this treatment it is important that your doctor or pharmacist knows:
+Some medicines are not suitable for people with certain conditions, and sometimes a medicine can only be used if extra care is taken.
+For these reasons, before you (or your child) start using the drops it is important that your doctor knows:

-- If you have a perforated (burst) eardrum.
+- If you have a burst (perforated) eardrum.